The Fixin’ To

 SPF: Something for everyone: covered, shaded or downright sunburn-inducing.
 At least there's no humidity.

 Barometer: PBR tallboys—is there anything else?!
-Well, The Fixin' To does pair beers with shots and shake a mean hair of the dog: The Hungover Helper is comprised of vodka, muddled lemons and limes, and Emergen-C with a cranberry float.
+Well, The Fixin' To does pair beers with shots and shakes a mean hair of the dog: The Hungover Helper is comprised of vodka, muddled lemons and limes, and Emergen-C with a cranberry float.
 Once your belly's settled, have some Frito Pie or order up the St. John's Chili Bucket (vegan, veggie or beef chili poured over jalapeño corn pudding).